RORAKUS/betterktor/README.md

 * The `@BKGet` annotation for the method.
 Easy and simple! (`@BKPost` also exists)
 * For other methods, such as PUT or DELETE, you can use the `@BKMethod(method)` annotation and choose a method there
 * To override this default behaviour for the class, use `@BKDefaultMethod(method)` (for the class)
+* You can change `config.defaultNamedRouteMethod` to override the default behaviour

 Here is an example: